-Should we answer “no,” as was the common response of the 18th century, or “yes,” as many philosophers advocate today?
-How should these answers be decided?
+Should we answer Molyneux’s question with a “no,” as was the common response of the 18th century, or “yes,” as some philosophers today claim?
+How should the success of these answers be decided?
 Is the question theoretical or empirical?
-Has the question already been answered by science?
-If so, does the question have any remaining philosophical importance?
+Can the question be sufficiently answered by science?
+What is its philosophical importance?

 Molyneux’s Question prompts a number of perplexing issues in both the psychology and philosophy of perception.
-Primarily it links these fields of study by asking a variety of questions about how sensory perception relates to our conceptual repertoire and its utilization:
+It links these fields of study with a variety of questions:

-Consider first whether differences between the senses, like sight and sound, are determined by the different kind of experiences they produce, or the distinct physical processes they employ, or the unique physical properties of the world that they provide the perceiver.
-How the senses are to be individuated influences how distinctive they are understood to be, and in turn, the strength of their affect on concepts.
-Berkeley, for instance, held to the strongest form of sensory individuation: the senses are metaphysically distinct, some being portals to spatial dimensions (touch) and others non-spatial (vision).
-In consequence, he infamously advocated a metaphysical heterogeneity (that is, independence) between concepts acquired from different senses, claiming that they share no meaning.
+The first two of these questions represents a central consideration for answering Molyneux’s question with a “no.” On the traditional view, which is much less prominent today (see Macpherson 2011), sensory experience is the principle basis for individuating both the senses and concepts.
+Berkeley (1709), for instance, held to the strongest form of sensory individuation: the senses are metaphysically distinct, some being portals to spatial dimensions (touch) and others non-spatial (vision).
+In consequence, he infamously defended a metaphysical individuation or heterogeneity between concepts acquired from different senses.
 A concept of a seen line and a touched line do not together constitute a longer perceived line, existing on distinct axes of existence.
-By contrast, others, like Leibniz, claimed that different senses could trigger common concepts, concepts common to diverse senses by their shared geometrical content.

-How different are the concepts that are influenced by distinct sensory formats?
-Some, such as Locke, embrace a weak epistemological difference between sensory formats and hence sensory concepts, where translation of their content is possible but requires rational thought or time and experience to learn their common meaning.
-Just as time and experience are needed to train the use of one sense—one must teach their sight to see 3-D figures when viewing “3-D Magic Eye” photos, for instance—visually presented shapes require a degree of perceptual training before they can be recognized correctly as those previously touched.
-Others, such as Lotze, hold to a stronger distinction between sensory formats claiming that they are too incompatible to be translated, though the same “meaning” is shared between them, offering a strong epistemological difference between sensory concepts.
-At best, such concepts become correlated, but are never known to correspond to the same objects.
+Others embraced a weak epistemological difference between the senses and hence sensory concepts, where translation of their content is possible but requires rational thought (Leibniz) or time and experience (Locke) to learn their common meaning.
+Just as rational exertion or time and experience are needed to train the use of one sense—one must “teach” their sight to see 3-D figures when viewing “3-D Magic Eye” photos, for instance—visually presented shapes require a degree of perceptual training before they can be recognized correctly as those previously touched.
+Others held to a stronger distinction between sensory formats claiming that they are too incompatible to be translated, though the same “meaning” is shared between them, offering a strong epistemological difference between sensory concepts.
+(Lotze) At best, such concepts become correlated, but are never known to correspond to the same objects.

-If concepts are heterogeneous, weakly, strongly, or metaphysically, then our knowledge of objects in the external world seems not to be directly accessible to our senses.
+If concepts are heterogeneous, weakly, strongly, or metaphysically, then direct knowledge of objects in the external world is problematic.
 For instance, if our knowledge of a tomato is acquired from vision and later from touch, then these two different presentations of a tomato might amount to two different concepts of tomato altogether, not to mention the soon-to-be smelled and tasted tomato.
 This invites the possibility that our knowledge of the external world is indirect, being affected by the peculiarities of our sensory organs and processing mechanisms.
-By contrast, others have argued that because we have knowledge of only one tomato being that we are directly related to the world, any phenomenal difference between the senses is circumstantial, like an accent rather than a distinct language.
-See (Campbell 1996).
+By contrast, others have argued that because we have knowledge of only one tomato being that we are directly related to the world, any phenomenal difference between the senses is circumstantial, like an accent rather than a distinct language, a view defended by Campbell (1996).

-The complex of questions prompted by Molyneux’s Question leads to a complex of answers in response.
+The questions prompted by Molyneux’s Question lead to a complex of answers in response.
 Answers can be neatly (perhaps too neatly) categorized into “no” and “yes,” but they are negations and affirmations to different questions, determined by the basis on which these answers are given.
-Hence, we find some philosophers answering “yes” for one reason, “no” for another.
+Hence, we find some philosophers answering “yes” for one reason, “no” for another, others claiming that there is no possible answer, and yet others claiming that a plurality of answers is agreeable.
+See (Glenney 2013) for a defense of explanatory pluralism concerned Molyneux’s question.
 In addition, a number of purposed modifications, both empirical and theoretical, further attempt to isolate specific queries within the general question.
-Given its complexity, we should judge the success of Molyneux’s Question not on its answerability but productivity
+Given its complexity, we should judge the success of Molyneux’s Question not on its answerability but productivity.

 The two central reasons for answering Molyneux’s Question “no” concern the heterogeneous nature of concepts, either as metaphysically or epistemologically distinct, and the involvement of perceptual learning—the inferring of connections in otherwise disparate sensory representations, involving one or multiple senses.
 Though these reasons are interrelated, as perceptual learning presumes heterogeneity, they are differentiated by emphasis of the philosopher.
 These views have evolved in various ways, as new empirical discoveries suggest that unconscious neurological learning processes should be considered separately from conscious “conceptual” processes.
 Diagram 1 below provides a map of these negative replies.